Finchley Common: Enclosure

 Sir John Sinclair, President of the Board of Agriculture during the Napoleonic Wars, made a call for the enclosure of Finchley Common in 1803.
 "Let us not be satisfied with the liberation of Egypt, or the subjugation of Malta, but let us subdue Finchley Common; let us conquer Hounslow Heath, let us compel Epping Forest to submit to the yoke of improvement."
 But an active campaign for enclosure (the process of transferring common land into individual ownership) began in 1805.
 It was "instigated" by John Bacon (a local land owner at Friern Barnet).

-An Act providing for the enclosure was passed in 1811, but the allotment awards (who got what) were not published until 1816.
+The Finchley Inclosures Act 1811 (51 Geo.
+3. c. xxiii) provided for the enclosure, but the allotment awards (who got what) were not published until 1816.
 The common was placed in the Finchley parish, although Friern Barnet (but not Hornsey) freeholders and copyholders were granted allotments.
 In all there were 231 general allotments made.